WillHolbrook/FYPCodeRepo/README.md

 13    ...
 ```

-to run the website on port 80
+to run set the the website on port 80.

 ## External Dependencies and Acknowledgements